Mixed additive modelling of global alien species co-invasions of plants and insects: Efficient Inference Method

-Since Equation $ \eqref{9} $ may be expressed as the likelihood of a GLMM for binary outcomes and due to the specification we supplied in Section $ \ref{subsec:CPMAS} $ for the time-varying effects, we may obtain the the estimated parameters of interest by fitting a generalised additive model (GAM), including two different types of smooth terms: \begin{itemize} \item Time-varying effects are modelled as TPRS; \item Random effects may be estimated as smooth terms of dimension $ 0 $ whose basis functions take value $ 1 $ in the presence of the appropriate level of the random factor and $ 0 $ otherwise. \end{itemize} We consequently need to add a penalization term to the sampled PL in Equation $ \eqref{9} $, depending on the penalty matrices related to the included splines.
-Particularly, random effects supposed to be $ i.i.d. $ normally distributed $ - $ as stated in our model formulation in Equation $ \eqref{3} $ $ - $ arise from a penalty that consists of an identity matrix of dimension equal to the number of levels of the corresponding random factor \citep{pedersen2019hierarchical}.
+Since \eqref{9} may be expressed as the likelihood of \eqref{10}, we estimate the mixed-effect additive relational event model by fitting a \textit{generalised additive mixed model} (GAMM).
+We include the time-varying effects as thin plate regression splines.
+Random effects can be efficiently estimated as smooth terms of dimension $0$, with basis functions taking the value $1$ when the level of the random factor is present and $0$ otherwise.
+Each of the smooth terms involves a penalisation term to the sampled PL in \eqref{9}.
+Specifically, normally distributed random effects arise from a penalty that consists of an identity matrix of dimension equal to the number of levels of the corresponding random factor \citep{pedersen2019hierarchical}.
+The inference technique is implemented by using the \textsf{R} package \textsf{mgcv} \citep{tprs, woodAIC, wood_generalized_nodate}.